SophiaHurtado/SophiaHurtado/README.md

 ---

-## 💡 Sobre mim
+## 🌟 A Little About Me

-- Iniciei minha vida nos códigos em 2020 📘
+- Started my coding journey back in 2020 📘
-- Sempre com um café em mãos ☕
+- Always with a coffee in hand ☕
-- Atualmente estudando **Data Science** 👩‍💻
+- Currently diving deep into **Data Science** 👩‍💻
-- Busco aprimorar meus projetos por aqui e mostrar um pouquinho da minha personalidade 🌈
+- Always improving my projects and sharing a bit of my personality 🌈
-- Amo ler, principalmente suspense 🥸
+- Passionate reader, especially suspense & thrillers 🥸

 ---